drgfragkos/gLuhn.py/README.md

 To Do:
 Include checks for IIN and BIN.
-This will result in knowing that the PAN 1111222233334444 even though the number validates the Luhn algorithm, it is a number not being used be the card issuers.
+This will result in knowing that the PAN 1111222233334444 even though the number validates the Luhn algorithm, it is a number not being used by the card issuers.
 Thus, it is not a valid PAN and it will be excluded from the list of valid answers.

 Download: